The need for face-to-face (f2f) interaction has never been more important.

-Here’s why face to face marketing still matters: no Tweet, Snap, or chat can ever replace a real human connection.
+Face to face marketing still matters: no tweet, snap, or chat can ever replace real human connection.

 You can better convey the personality of your company culture while connecting better with the client through developing a personal relationship.

-Interacting in person is one of the largest factors when it comes to building trust in any relationship, especially in business.
-This diminishes hesitation with choosing to invest in your company, product or service.
+Interacting in person is one of the strongest factors when it comes to building trust in any relationship, especially in business.
+This diminishes hesitation in choosing to invest in your company, product or service.

-With such a massive surplus of products, services, reviews, opinions, and advertising that exist today, it’s not guaranteed a consumer will take the time to research your product, leaving valuable information unshared.
-Marketing f2f with this consumer allows you to have a conversation about the product, giving you a chance to both explain the product and answer any questions that may arise giving the consumer reliable information directly from the source.
+With so many products, services, reviews, opinions, and advertising that exist today, it’s not guaranteed a consumer will take the time to research your product.
+Marketing f2f with consumers allows you to have a conversation about the product, giving you a chance to both explain the product and answer any questions that may arise giving the consumer reliable information directly from the source.

-Any preconceived notions that potential customer could have had could be eliminated by allowing them to test the product or service, thus getting them to say “yes” much quicker.
+Any preconceived notions that a potential customer has, can be eliminated by allowing them to test the product or service, thus getting them to a “yes” much quicker.

-With the continuous costs that come with print and internet marketing, f2f marketing is a great way to make an first impression with a person more efficiently for a one time cost.
+With the continuous costs that come with print and internet marketing, f2f marketing is a great way to make a first impression with a person more efficiently for a one-time cost.

-7. Companies have the change to express a grateful attitude towards customers
+- Companies have the chance to express a grateful attitude towards customers

 Going above and beyond to show your customers you are thankful for their business goes a long way.
 When someone’s decision feels valued, they find trust and confidence in the fact that they’d made that decision in the first place, and will continue to support that decision, in turn continuously supporting your company.